sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - Developing levels
 * Blocker - No

+#### Prateek Sharma
+* What I did yesterday -  Developed code in phaser js
+* What I will do today - Developing level 1
+* Blocker - No blocker issue

+#### Kalikalyan
+* What I did yesterday -  Basic coding started
+* What I will do today - Started with designing maps
+* Blocker - No

 # Day 10 - 16th April

 #### Sricheta